jgehring/peprserv/README.md

 	$ pepper peprserv --config=config.lua --show-index $REPOSITORY

-where $REPOSITORY is the path a source code repository.
+where `$REPOSITORY` is the path a source code repository.
 Afterwards, point your browser to `http://localhost:8080`and check your console for possible progress output.

 Configuration
 -------------
-The script handles a number of command-line arguments to customize its behaviour, but for full control you might want to use a configuration file.
+The script can be customized with various command-line arguments, accessible by passing `--help`.
+For full control, you might want to use a configuration file.
 The example configuration included in the package (`config.lua`) should provide a good starting point.

 While you're setting up the server, you can use the `--show-index` flag to make the server provide a small HTML page that can be used to test